Jason White (Canadian racing driver): Craftsman Truck Series

 White made his Truck Series debut in 2018, driving the No. 33 Chevrolet Silverado for Reaume Brothers Racing.
 He started 27th and finished 23rd, two laps down.
 In 2019, White returned to RBR in an attempt to make the Daytona race, but failed to qualify.
-He made a second attempt at Daytona with RBR in 2020, and collected his first top-ten finish.
+He made a second attempt at Daytona with RBR in 2020 and collected his first top-ten finish.
 White would return to RBR for the season-opener at Daytona again in 2021 as well as the following week's race at the Daytona Road Course.
 In both races, he drove the No. 33 truck.
-White would race the season-opener at Daytona again in 2022 for RBR with a 20th place finish.
+White would race the season-opener at Daytona again in 2022 for RBR with a twentieth place finish.
 White would fail to qualify at Talladega later that season.
 White would again return to RBR to drive the No. 34 truck at Daytona in 2023, resulting in a 21st place finish.

 ARCA Menards Series

-In 2019, White made his ARCA debut driving the No. 11 Chevrolet for Fast Track Racing at Daytona, where he finished 16th.
+In 2019, White made his ARCA debut driving the No. 11 Chevrolet for Fast Track Racing at Daytona, where he finished sixteenth.
 He improved to a sixth-place showing at Daytona in 2020, also with FTR.
 He would drive the No. 44 Chevy in 2022 and 2023.
-He would finish 9th in 2023 after getting passed on the final lap from the lead.
+He would finish ninth in 2023 after getting passed on the final lap from the lead.